-Ms. Cataldi is a conflict resolution specialist and trainer, and serves as Program Manager at the International Center for Religion & Diplomacy (ICRD), where her work has focused on facilitating conflict resolution initiatives in Yemen, engaging madrasa and interfaith leaders in Pakistan, supporting reconciliation efforts among Syrians, and furthering initiatives to counter violent extremism.
+Rebecca Cataldi is a conflict resolution specialist and trainer, and serves as Program Manager at the International Center for Religion & Diplomacy (ICRD), where her work has focused on facilitating conflict resolution and countering violent extremism (CVE) initiatives in Yemen, engaging madrasa and interfaith leaders in Pakistan, supporting reconciliation efforts among Syrians, developing peacebuilding and CVE curricular materials, and furthering other initiatives to counter violent extremism.

 Ms. Cataldi is a summa cum-laude graduate of Georgetown University’s School of Foreign Service and holds an M.S. in Conflict Analysis and Resolution from George Mason University’s Institute (now School) for Conflict Analysis and Resolution.
-She has served as a conflict resolution trainer for the US Department of State’s Speaker/Specialist Program, the Luminari youth program, and the Arlington County Jail through Offender Aid and Restoration.
+She has served as a conflict resolution trainer for ICRD, the US Department of State’s Speaker/Specialist Program, the Arlington County Jail through Offender Aid and Restoration, and the Luminari youth program.
 She has worked for the Institute for Multi-Track Diplomacy (IMTD), as a language educator for the Government of Japan, and as a facilitator of American-Muslim World dialogue with the Soliya Connect Program.